ampproject/amphtml/spec/amp-html-responsive-attributes.md

 # AMP HTML Responsive Attributes

-## Overview

-Responsive attributes, or media attributes, are the attributes for certain AMP components that can be configured to use different options based on a media query.
+You can apply or remove certain attributes based on screen size.
+These are responsive attributes, or media attributes.
+On eligible components, these attributes are applied or removed based on media queries.
 You can also use a value without any media queries.
-The format looks like:
+Media queries evaluate from from left to right, applying the first matching media query.
+You must include a default value with no media query.

+To apply this behavior to an attribute, use the following format:

 ```html
 <amp-component